MON - FRI 8AM - 5PM

 2. Air pollution

-Air pollution is another concern when considering a whole-house generator installation.
+Air pollution is another concern when considering a generator installation.
 It damages the environment by increasing emissions and health problems in the human population.

 In general, diesel and gasoline generators produce more pollution than propane and natural gas generators, and this is something to keep in mind.